NVIDIA/TensorRT/plugin/pyramidROIAlignPlugin/README.md

 #### Backward-Compatibility

 This plugin underwent a major refactoring since its initial version.
-In order to replicate the original plugin behavior, use the following parameters:
+In order to replicate the original plugin behavior, use the following parameters or set the `legacy` parameter to 1.

 - `roi_coords_transform`: -1.
 This is a special mode exclusively to allow back-compatibility with the original PyramidROIAlign plugin.
 - `roi_coords_plusone`: 0.
 The original implementation had no such logic.